EffectOrientedProgramming/book/Chapters/06_Composability.md

 def run =
   strictResearch
 ```
-Repeating is a form of composability, because you are composing a program with itself.
+Repeating is a form of composability, because you are composing a program value with itself and a delay.
 Now that we have a nice, single-shot workflow that will analyze the current headline, we can make it run every day.

 ```scala 3 mdoc:silent